inohmonton99/onepanel-cli/README.md

 **JOBS**
 Jobs are great for testing different aspects of a model (i.e., training on different versions of a dataset for a model that may include different labeling parameters).
-Jobs run in different containers with workspaces, but pulls out the latest update in the code repository when used, jobs can run in parallel which is very efficient when testing with different parameters.
+Jobs run in different containers as against workspaces, jobs automatically pulls out the latest code when ran, jobs can run in parallel which is very efficient when testing different parameters.
   - To save your models and any other output, save your data to /onepanel/output, for full guide and visuals please refer to this [link](https://help.onepanel.io/jobs/job-output)
   - Job command chaining is also available, you can find more information thru this [link](https://help.onepanel.io/jobs/job-command-chaining)
   - Jobs also provides visualizations while training with Tensorboard, for full information you can follow this [link](https://help.onepanel.io/jobs/tensorboard-visualizations-in-jobs)